 Dedicated Walkways: Like sheep and kindergartners, clearly defined paths are best for herding.
 Take a moment to watch workers who might be arriving at the site.
 Are they forced to walk across equipment travel paths?
 Are they collecting mud on their shoes before heading into the building?
 Does it seem obvious where workers should enter the building?
 Look at each of the entrances and think of a carpenter coming in at dawn or leaving in the dark, or how well everyone will be able to evacuate when that propane tank next door starts to leak.

 Several dedicated entrances should be installed complete with overhead protection.
-If you wonder how often stuff actually falls from buildings either live in New York City or look at the top of the entrance in the photo in Figure 4.
+If you wonder how often stuff actually falls from buildings either live in New York City or look at the top of the entrance in the following photo.
 That is a brick and that is why entrance protection is so critical.

 Lastly, consider what will happen to the walkways when it turns nasty.
 Ice and snow cause incredible injuries since those walking are often unprepared.
 When you leave a nice warm building, those toasty work boots become skates.
 When you tie that contributor to someone walking with their hands in their pockets to keep warm, the results are predictable.
 There are many options to eliminate these types of falls but open grating or covered walkways, though costly, will provide the best return on your investment.
 One of my safety friends once called to say that OSHA had just visited the site on a complaint and left in an ambulance.
 Yes, it was icy, and a broken shoulder was just the first pain felt on that project.
 The alleged concern—icy walkways.
 You can't dream this stuff up.